Fairhaven School (Upper Marlboro, Maryland): Judicial Committee

-There is a daily judicial committee which meets to address grievances and give consequences to students who break rules.
+There is a Daily Judicial Committee that meets to address grievances and give consequences to students who break rules.
 Two clerks are elected every six weeks, along with the two alternate clerks.
-One staff member sits in on J.C.
-Every student in the school takes their turn on JC, and serves a two-week term.
-There is a yearly election for Law clerks who act as overseers to the smooth functioning of JC, and Not Guilty trials in School Meeting.
+One staff member sits in on the Judicial Committee.
+Every student in the school takes their turn on the Judicial Committee, and serves a two-week term.
+There is a yearly election for law clerks who act as overseers for the smooth functioning of the Judicial Committee and Not Guilty trials in School Meetings.

-Students may write up fellow students or staff members for breaking the rules in the law-book.
-A JC meeting unfolds as the following.
-First all available information is about the case is gathered, both the Defendant, and Plaintiff are given a chance to state their case.
-After a report has been approved the JC decides whether to charge any individuals with breaking school rules stated in the Law Book.
-If an individual is charged they have the right to plead either Guilty or Not Guilty.
-If the individual is found Guilty they are given a punishment, if they plead Not Guilty their case is sent to School Meeting for a final verdict.
-If a crime is considered to extreme to be handled by JC it is referred to School Meeting for further sentencing.
+Students may write up fellow students or staff members for breaking the rules in the Law Book.
+A Judicial Committee meeting unfolds as the follows: First all available information about the case is gathered, and both the Defendant, and Plaintiff are given a chance to state their case.
+After a report has been approved, the Judicial Committee decides whether to charge any individuals with breaking school rules stated in the Law Book.
+If an individual is charged, they have the right to plead either Guilty or Not Guilty.
+If the individual is found Guilty they are given a punishment; if they plead Not Guilty their case is sent to School Meeting for a final verdict.
+If a crime is considered too extreme to be handled by Judicial Committee, it is referred to School Meeting for further sentencing.

 Committees & Corporations

 Many aspects of the school are determined by groups of students who form various Committees and Corporations.
-Corporations such as Kitchen Corp, Computer Corp, and even Board Game corp, meet regularly to decide how best to allocate their funds.
+Corporations such as Kitchen Corp., Computer Corp., and even Board Game Corp., meet regularly to decide how best to allocate their funds.
 Whereas Committees such as Judicial Committee, Cleaning Committee, Public Relations Committee, work on governing different areas of the school and even maintaining it.
-A new corporation or committee may be chartered at any time, given there is enough student support and a favorable School Meeting vote.
+A new corporation or committee may be chartered at any time, given enough student support and a favorable School Meeting vote.

 Graduation Process

-In order for a student to graduate from Fairhaven School, a student must write a thesis on how they have used the school's philosophy to become effective adults.
-This thesis is presented to tribunal of peers from other Sudbury schools, and thoroughly evaluated.
-During the process known as "Thesis Defense" the student is interviewed by the tribunal to ensure said student is ready to graduate.
-If the student passes both the "Thesis Defense" and the thesis review they are allowed to graduate, and provided with a high school diploma.
+In order for a student to graduate from Fairhaven School, they must write a thesis on how they have used the school's philosophy to become effective adults.
+This thesis is presented to a tribunal of peers from other Sudbury schools and thoroughly evaluated.
+During the process known as "Thesis Defense", the student is interviewed by the tribunal to ensure he or she is ready to graduate.
+If the student passes both the "Thesis Defense" and the thesis review, they are allowed to graduate and provided with a high school diploma.